 Nusbaum is admitted to practice in Connecticut, the U.S. District Court, District of Connecticut, the U.S. Court of Appeals, Second Circuit, and the U.S. District Court, Southern and Eastern Districts of New York.
-Nusbaum is a Fellow and past president of the Connecticut Chapter of the American Academy of Matrimonial Lawyers and is a Fellow of the International Academy of Family Lawyers, the leading organizations of family law practitioners.
-He also is a member of the Connecticut Bar Association’s Resolution of Legal Fees Dispute Committee.
+Nusbaum is on the Board of Examiners and a Fellow and past president of the Connecticut Chapter of the American Academy of Matrimonial Lawyers.
+He also is a Fellow of the International Academy of Family Lawyers, the leading organizations of family law practitioners.
+In addition, Nusbaum is a member of the Connecticut Bar Association’s Resolution of Legal Fees Dispute Committee.

 In March 2015, Nusbaum’s prior firm was recognized as the recipient of the Connecticut Law Tribune’s Litigation Department of the Year award for family law.
 The panel of judges based its decision upon the overall litigation success and on the range of practice areas represented in top cases, and the overall impact of the results.